sodadata/soda-streaming/README.md

     ```
     cd poc-tooling
-    docker-compose up -d
+    docker-compose up --build -d
     ```

 2. Check the data on kafka:

     ```
-    docker-compose exec broker opt/kafka/bin/kafka-console-consumer.sh --topic stream1 --bootstrap-server localhost:9092
+    docker-compose exec broker opt/kafka/bin/kafka-console-consumer.sh --topic travel --bootstrap-server localhost:9092
     ```
     This should show avro serialized messages if the data generator is running correctly.
-    Note: So far 2 streams are defined (*stream1*, *stream2*), one can check the content of a specific stream by specifying `--topic <topic-name>`
+    Note: So far 2 streams are defined (*travel*, *food*), one can check the content of a specific stream by specifying `--topic <topic-name>`

 3. Build a specific flink job: